Swan maiden: Indigenous peoples

 In a tale of the Musquakie people, some male youths bathe and play in the water while some beautiful girls approach them.
-One of the male youths gets one of the girls and the others, frightened, turn into black-headed ducks and fly away.
+One of the male youths gets one of the girls, and the others, frightened, turn into black-headed ducks and fly away.

-Some tales from the Algonquins also tell of a young, unmarried hunter who approaches a lake where otherworldly women come to bathe to acquire the supernatural spouse.
+Some tales from the Algonquins also tell of a young, unmarried hunter who approaches a lake where otherworldly women come to bathe to acquire a supernatural spouse.

 In a tale of the Cochiti people, a coyote (possibly the Coyote of legend) helps a youth in getting a wife: one of three pigeon girls who bathe in a lake.
 In a variant, the coyote leads the youth to three dove maidens.

 In a tale from the Tewa, collected by Elsie Clews Parsons, the youth Powitsire hunts a deer, which suggests the boy find a wife and reveals that three duck girls come to bathe in a nearby lake.
 In a second Tewa story (a retelling, in fact), the son of the cacique wishes to travel to the Land of Parrots to obtain a parrot.
-His mission is successful and he returns home with a "Parrot Girl" that helps him on the homeward journey.
-When he arrives at his parents house, the Parrot Girl becomes a beautiful human girl and marries him.
+His mission is successful, and he returns home with a "Parrot Girl" that helps him on the homeward journey.
+When he arrives at his parents' house, the Parrot Girl becomes a beautiful human girl and marries him.

 Charles Frederick Hartt claimed that a tale from the "Paitúna" contains a version where the bird maiden is a parrot.
-She is found by a human male and becomes the mother of a new tribe.
+A human male finds her and becomes the mother of a new tribe.